The HKMUG Committee

 He enjoys assisting people who have problems with everything Apple, helping them to set up with routine maintenance, and offering tech-support/troubleshooting during leisure time, even though he is not too sure what he is doing most of the time.

 Herman too retired from aircraft engineering, and used to be working as a janitor at the fruit company.
-He is now working at the fashion company, which their ex-CEO has joined his ex-company.
+He is now working at the fashion company, which their ex-CEO has recently left his ex-company.